-c) Egazini Memorial Site: landscaping and fencing of the site was done.
+- a) A spatial Development Framework was under review in the year in question .The draft document was finalised and it was circulating within the internal departments for comments and inputs after which, it will be presented to Council for approval. - b) The Council approved the lease of 435.1 square meters to Zenzele Technological Demonstration Centre for the purpose of establishing the Ceramic Incubator. - c) Egazini Memorial Site: landscaping and fencing of the site was done.
 The development of mosaic arts was also completed.
-The application to declare the space as a National Heritage Site was also approved by South African Heritage Resources Agency (SAHRA). d) Fifty (50) SMMEs were registered with CIPRO (Companies and Intellectual Property Registration Office).

-e) Exhibition spaces were allocated to 3 crafters to showcase their products during the National Arts Festival f)ThebusinessplanandimplementationframeworkfortheCreative City project were formulated and endorsed by all partners.

-g) Fiddlers Green was leased to the National Arts Festival for the management and development of an arts and crafts hub.

-h) A Memorand um of Understanding was concluded with SEDA to establish an SMME information centre in Grahamstown i) In partnership with ABSA 50 entrepreneurs were trained on marketing, tendering, BEE compliance, recording keeping and compilation of a business profile j)OneThousand(1000)jobswerecreatedthroughtheCommunity Works Programme. k) Seventy three(73) farmers were trained m) A contractor was appointed to develop Farming tunnels at Yarrow Farm and Castle Farm
+The application to declare the space as a National Heritage Site was also approved by South African Heritage Resources Agency (SAHRA). - d) Fifty (50) SMMEs were registered with CIPRO (Companies and Intellectual Property Registration Office). - e) Exhibition spaces were allocated to 3 crafters to showcase their products during the National Arts Festival - f) The business plan and implementation framework for the Creative City project were formulated and endorsed by all partners. - g) Fiddlers Green was leased to the National Arts Festival for the management and development of an arts and crafts hub. - h) A Memorandum of Understanding was concluded with SEDA to establish an SMME information centre in Grahamstown i) In partnership with ABSA 50 entrepreneurs were trained on marketing, tendering, BEE compliance, recording keeping and compilation of a business profile j) One Thousand (1000) jobs were created through the Community Works Programme.

+k) Seventy three(73) farmers were trained

-IMentorshipassistancewassecuredforthreefarmsKoodovaleFarm, Armistice and the Commonage.
+1 Mentorship assistance was secured for three farms Koodovale Farm, Armistice and the Commonage.